icornelius/boethius2019/index.md

 # schedule of classes and readings
 We meet in the ITW seminar room on the ground floor of the library except as indicated in the schedule below.
-I will be out of town on March 8: we must decide whether and how to reschedule that meeting.
-If we decide to reschedule, we may give a meeting each to Thomas More and Justus Lipsius (currently combined on March 1).

 I will offer optional supplementary sessions -- probably an hour per week, in person or via Skype -- for students who have some knowledge of Latin and want to read parts of the *Consolation* in the original language.